azurecitadel/azurecitadel/content/terraform/fundamentals/04-plan.md

 You have started using the terraform.tfvar and have displayed the output from `terraform plan`.

-In the next lab we will finally created something and explore the state file.
+In the next lab we will finally create something and will then explore the state file.